 Do professional pool players get drug-tested?
 Yes.
 At the Olympics, for example, players are randomly tested for drugs.
 The reason being that any drug (such as alcohol) that can affect heart rate could potentially improve a player’s performance by helping him/her feel less nervous under pressure.

 Should you arrange for transportation to and from the pool hall?
 Absolutely yes, if you are planning on drinking as well.
 Anytime you feel like having alcohol at a public place or social event, you should always plan for a safe ride home.
-Losing your licence, your vehicle and (possibly) your life is never worth the risk of drinking-and-driving!
+Losing your license, your vehicle and (possibly) your life is never worth the risk of drinking-and-driving!

 In conclusion, shooting pool should be a fun experience, whether you are a professional or novice player.
 Enjoying an alcoholic beverage while playing can have both positive and negative effects on your game (not to mention your personality).
 How it will affect you is based on the amount you drink as well as your own individual physiological and psychological makeup.
 So play (and drink) at your own risk.
 Now rack ‘em up!